top of page

 ・Principle of Weierstrass spherical solid immersion lens

-A diagram of a super-hemispherical solid immersion lens and the light rays passing through it is shown below.
+The super-hemispherical solid immersion lens and the light rays passing through it are illustrated as follows.

-Here, r, t, and n are constants that do not depend on φ, and the other parameters are expressed as functions of φ.
+Here, r, t, and n are constants independent of φ, while the other parameters are expressed as functions of φ.

 固浸レンズの原理_024.png